Rockin Robin SongFlying The Web For News.

 Source

-• Consumers should stop using the glasses, keep them away from children, dispose of the batteries and request a full refund.
+• Consumers should stop using the biometric feature immediately, remove the batteries and request a free repair kit.

 Product